-Not surprisingly, the cuisine of Sweden – a northern nation of long, cold winters – is soup intensive.
+Not surprisingly, the cuisine of Sweden – a northern nation of long, cold winters – has many delicious soups to choose from.
 And there’s no better bowl than the nutrient-filled Swedish spinach soup known locally as spenatsoppa.
-This soup abounds in leafy greens, so it’s full of antioxidants, those nifty agents that help repair the damage caused by chemo.
-Thanks to the green ingredients, this humble dish supplies the antioxidants beta-carotene and vitamins C and A.
+This soup abounds in leafy greens, so it is full of antioxidants to help repair the damage caused during chemo.
+Thanks to the cancer-fighting green ingredients, this humble dish supplies the antioxidants vitamins C and beta carotene from vitamin A.

-If you’re trying to maintain weight or want some extra protein, you can serve this soup with sliced hardboiled eggs, a traditional Swedish garnish.
-Along with a loaf of crusty, whole grain bread, this is the winter equivalent of a salad in a bowl.
+If you are trying to maintain your weight or want extra protein, you can serve this soup with hardboiled eggs, a traditional Swedish garnish.
+Along with a loaf of crusty, whole grain bread.

-Depending on what’s in season at the market, you can vary the greens.
-Swiss chard, spinach, kale, or a mixture of all three works well.
-The combination of chicken broth (substitute veggie stock if you want a vegetarian version), potatoes and herbs make for a flexible base and it’s hard to go wrong.
+Depending on what is in season, you can vary the greens you choose for this soup.
+Swiss chard, spinach, kale, or a mixture of all three would fit perfectly in this dish.
+The combination of chicken broth (substitute veggie stock for a vegetarian version), potatoes, and herbs make for a flexible base.
+In other words, it’s hard to go wrong!